How To Use The Train In China

 Ticket office

 You can buy tickets straight from the ticket office at the train station.
-You will need your passport for this as you do with all your train bookings and the ticket office staff may not speak English so you may need to use a translation app.
+You will need your passport for this, as you do with all your train bookings.
+The ticket office staff may not speak English, so you may need to use a translation app.

 Apps

 You can use the app version on your phone for the online ticket sites I mentioned above.
-On your Alipay app you can book tickets and it also uses Trip.com and 12306 apps to book.
-Or you can hop on to your WeChat account to book train tickets.
+On your Alipay app, you can book tickets, and it also uses the Trip.com and 12306 apps to book.
+Or you can hop onto your WeChat account to book train tickets.

 Getting a train in China

-There is always a ticket check before you go in so make sure you have bought one and there is always a security check like at an airport.
-This can take a while if it is busy so make sure you leave plenty of time to get your train and arrive in advance.
+There is always a ticket check before you go in, so make sure you have bought one, and there is always a security check, like at an airport.
+This can take a while if it is busy, so make sure you leave plenty of time to get your train.
+I would arrive about 30 - 60 minutes before your train departs.

-If you have bought your ticket online or via an app you don’t need a physical ticket it is linked to your passport.
-When you hand your passport to security they can see the ticket.
-Make sure you go to the booth with the physical guard as self-service ticket checkers don’t work for passports usually.
+If you have bought your ticket online or via an app, you don’t need a physical ticket; it is linked to your passport.
+When you hand your passport to security, they can see the ticket.
+Make sure you go to the booth with the physical guard, as self-service ticket checkers don’t usually work for passports.

 Once through security, you can check the departure board for your train number and gate – this will also be on your app if you used this method.

-When you get to the platform the train can be super long so make sure you know what carriage and seat you are on so you can find your designated seat quickly.
+When you get to the platform, the train can be super long, so make sure you know which carriage and seat you are on so you can find your designated seat quickly.

 Boarding and getting on and off the train are always a bit chaotic as it moves quite fast but efficiently.